6888th Central Postal Directory Battalion

-The 6888th Central Postal Directory Battalion, nicknamed the "Six Triple Eight", was an all-black battalion of the Women's Army Corps (WAC).
-The 6888th had 855 black women, both enlisted and officers, and was led by Major Charity Adams.
-It was the only all-black, all-female battalion sent overseas during World War II.
+The 6888th Central Postal Directory Battalion, nicknamed the "Six Triple Eight", was a predominantly-Black, multi-ethnic battalion of the US Women's Army Corps (WAC) that managed postal services.
+The 6888th had 855 women and was led by Major Charity Adams.
+It was the only Black and multi-ethnic US Women's Army Corps unit sent overseas during World War II.
 The group motto was "No mail, low morale".

-The battalion was organized into five companies, Headquarters, Company A, Company B, Company C, and Company D. Most of the 6888th worked as postal clerks, but others were cooks, mechanics and held other support positions, so that the 6888th was a self-sufficient unit.
+The battalion was organized into five companies: Headquarters, and Companies A, B, C, and D. Most of the 6888th worked as postal clerks, but others were cooks, mechanics and held other support positions, so that the 6888th was a self-sufficient unit.

 History

-During World War II, there was a significant shortage of soldiers who were able to manage the postal service for the U.S. Army overseas.
+During World War II, there was a shortage of soldiers who could manage the postal service for the U.S. Army overseas.
 In 1944, Mary McLeod Bethune worked to get the support of the First Lady, Eleanor Roosevelt, for "a role for black women in the war overseas."
 Black newspapers, too, challenged the U.S. Army to "use black women in meaningful Army jobs."

 The women who signed up went to basic training in Georgia.
-Women who were already in the WAC, like Alyce Dixon, served at different locations, including the Pentagon, before they joined the 6888th.
+Women who were already in the WAC, like Alyce Dixon, served at various locations, including the Pentagon, before they joined the 6888th.